 We treat the receptors in the body that are out of balance and thereby the cause of your pain.
 There are no cracks or violent movements in the treatment.
 When using muscle tests, the cause of your problem is found gently and effectively and most people experience an improvement within 1-3 treatments.

-Before treatment, it is important that you think and write down what injuries and defects your body has been exposed to.
-Please read “Preparations for the first treatment”.
+Before treatment, it is important that you think about and write down what injuries and defects your body has been exposed to.
+Please read “Before first treatment”.

 Everywhere in the body there are free nerve endings (receptors) that register what is happening inside and outside the body.
 The receptors can be divided into pain, mechano and chemoreceptors.